IceCreamYou/Facebook-style-Statuses/README.txt

 Mode off, the module becomes a place for thought blurbs: for example, it could be used as a quote of the day of sorts.

-At this time, submission of the status update form is not controlled by AJAX.
-As a temporary solution, check out the JavaScript Tools project and use the Ajax Submit submodule if you need this feature.

 This module does not, and will not, sync Drupal status updates with Facebook's, and it is not affiliated with Facebook in any way.